Chamoli, Uttarakhand

 Altitude gain: From 7,662 ft at Lohajung to 8,045 ft at Didna Village

-Stay: Homestay in Didna on twin-sharing basis
+Stay: Homestay in Didna on a twin-sharing basis

 Local market: Not available in Didna; basic supplies only